 This post may contain affiliate links.
 I will earn a small commission if you purchase through them, at no extra cost to you.

-At the time I didn’t know anything about Kraków or Poland for that matter.
-After Ulrik moved I used to get sick to my stomach whenever someone would even mention one of the two.
-In my mind, Poland was a grey and rundown post-communist country that didn’t have much to offer other than cheap drinks and spas.
+I used to think Poland was a grey and rundown post-communist country that didn’t have much to offer other than cheap drinks and spas.
 And unfortunately, I don’t think I’m the only one with that perception.
 With so many incredible destinations on our doorstep in Europe, Poland is probably not the first one that comes to mind.

 But let me tell you, I was wrong!
 And that’s not something I will admit easily.
 Little did I know I would soon be spending most of my time there myself and that I was in for some of the best and most exciting years of my life in an up-and-coming country bursting with history, culture and creativity!
 So let me give you 7 reasons why I think you should visit Poland as soon as possible: